pjotrp/blastxmlparser/README.md

 Rather than loading everything in memory, XML is parsed by BLAST query (Iteration).
-Not only has this the advantage of low memory use, it also shows results early, and it may be faster when IO continues in parallel (disk read-ahead).
+Not only has this the advantage of low memory use, it also shows results early, and it is faster when IO continues in parallel (disk read-ahead).

-Next to the API, blastxmlparser comes as a command line utility, which can be used to filter results and requires no understanding of Ruby.
+blastxmlparser comes as a command line utility, which can be used to filter results and requires no understanding of Ruby.

 # Quick start